 After orienting you to working with Postgres, we'll get into the spatial functionality provided by PostGIS.

 At the successful completion of this lesson, students should be able to:

-If you have any questions now or at any point during this week, please feel free to post them to the Lesson 3 Discussion Forum in Canvas.
+If you have any questions now or at any point during this week, please feel free to post them to the Lesson 3 Discussion Forum.